-experience a 32.5% reduction to be achieved by improving energy efficiency (20% for H2020), and (3) a share of 32% in the final energy-mix in favor of renewable energies must be reached (20% for H2020).
+2020 (H2020, hereafter), the European Union authorities have defined an even more ambitious climate scenario that is amongst their main priorities.
+For 2030, (1) greenhouse gas emissions must be reduced by 40% with respect to 1990 levels (20% for H2020), (2) primary energy use must experience a 32.5% reduction to be achieved by improving energy efficiency (20% for H2020), and (3) a share of 32% in the final energy-mix in favor of renewable energies must be reached (20% for H2020).
 Furthermore, the European Comission (2019-10-31) declared in a report to the European Parliament and the Council that the objective is to achieve climate neutrality by 2050, i.e. net-zero greenhouse gas emissions in 2050.
 This translates into a plan to decarbonize the European economy by 80-95% with respect to the emission levels of 1990, accompanying this with a strong reduction of energy consumption, which points out again the relevance of making progress towards energy efficiency.

 Within those forming the EU28, Spain is another country that, due to its geographical location and socioeconomic characteristics, is also vulnerable to climate change, as shown by the Ministerio de Medio Ambiente (2005).
 Conjointly with the rest of the EU28 member states, Spain faces strong commitments derived from the ambitious European climate targets for 2020 and 2030.
 Each member state can set its own targets as long as they match those defined at European level.
-In this sense, according to the Ministerio de Turismo, Energía y Agenda Digital (2017) and the Ministerio de para la Transición Ecológica (2017), the targets fixed by the Spanish authorities would entail (1) achieving a 42% share of renewable energies in the final energy use for 2030 (20% for 2020)7, (2) improving the country's energy efficiency by 39.5% for 2030 (20% for 2020), and (3) reducing greenhouse gas emissions by 23% with respect to 1990 levels for 2030 (10% with respect to 2005 levels for 2020).8
+In this sense, according to the Ministerio de Turismo, Energía y Agenda Digital (2017) and the Ministerio de para la Transición Ecológica (2017), the targets fixed by the Spanish authorities would entail (1) achieving a 42% share of renewable energies in the final energy use for 2030 (20% for 2020)6, (2) improving the country's energy efficiency by 39.5% for 2030 (20% for 2020), and (3) reducing greenhouse gas emissions by 23% with respect to 1990 levels for 2030 (10% with respect to 2005 levels for 2020).

 Aiming to comply with the targets set by the European Union as well as by the national authorities, both Spain and the EU28 as a whole adopted different policies and measures.
 An overview of these policy trends is recovered from the ODYSSEE database published by ODYSSEE-MURE (2020b).
-Some of these measures are (1) the promotion of renewable energy (including electricity from renewable sources), (2) the creation of the EU emissions trading scheme (a market for carbon dioxide allowances to ensure that emissions reductions can be made where it is most economically efficient), (3) the development of combined heat and power, (4) the improvement in the energy efficiency performance of buildings, (5) the stimulus to use alternative fuels in transport (in particular biofuels), (6) the reduction of the average CO_2 emissions of new passenger cars, and (7) the taxation of certain energy products and electricity.9
+Some of these measures are (1) the promotion of renewable energy (including electricity from renewable sources), (2) the creation of the EU emissions trading scheme (a market for carbon dioxide allowances to ensure that emissions reductions can be made where it is most economically efficient), (3) the development of combined heat and power, (4) the improvement in the energy efficiency performance of buildings, (5) the stimulus to use alternative fuels in transport (in particular biofuels), (6) the reduction of the average CO2 emissions of new passenger cars, and (7) the taxation of certain energy products and electricity.8

 Following the implementation of these measures, mainly after the 2007 crisis, it can be noted that both the EU28 and Spain were progressively moving towards meeting the H2020 targets in recent years.
 This is shown in Figure 1.
 Further, in Figure 2 we observe that Spain has done a great effort in reducing emission levels since 2005.
-However, this positive evolution cannot compensate the huge increase of emissions occurred from 1995 to 2005, which still leaves Spain in 2017 with higher emission levels than those observed in 1995.
-On the contrary, the EU28 has experienced a long-term downward trend, but at a lower decreasing growth rate than the last years of the Spanish trend.
-Considering the year 2017, the last year of analysis in this study, we recognize how greenhouse gas emissions (in Panel A of Figure 1) are the only magnitude that meets its European target H2020 both in Spain and in the EU28.
-The other two H2020 targets (the share of renewables in the final
+However, this positive evolution cannot compensate the huge increase of emissions occurred from 1995 to 2005, which still leaves Spain in 2017 with higher

-7For the case of electricity generation, the percentage of renewable energies in 2030 must be 74%.
+6For the case of electricity generation, the percentage of renewable energies in 2030 must be 74%.

-8The Spanish emission target translates into a reduction of 38% with respect to the 2017 levels for 2030.
+7The Spanish emission target translates into a reduction of 38% with respect to the 2017 levels for 2030.